ALECAMP0S/ext_livesub/README.md

-# Subtitle Extension
+# Instant Translate

-Subtitle Extension is a Chrome extension that allows you to subtitle audio on websites.
+Instant Translate is a Chrome extension that allows you to subtitle audio on websites.

 ## Features